sutrolabs/census-docs/destinations/shopify.md

 Learn more about all of our sync behaviors on our [Core Concepts page](../basics/core-concept/#the-different-sync-behaviors).
 {% endhint %}

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Shopify objects and/or behaviors.

 #### Updating Product Images

 Census supports setting product images by passing a [structured-data.md](../basics/data-defining/defining-source-data/structured-data.md "mention") Array to the `images` field on the Product.
 The images array needs to be a set of one more objects that contain URLs to each image you want to upload.
 It should look something like the following: